-A 68 year old man comes into the clinic for an afternoon appointment, complaining of vague symptoms that seem like nothing more than those of an older man who doesn’t take great care of himself feeling the effects of neglecting his own health for so many years.
+A 68 year old man comes into the clinic for a late afternoon appointment.
+As is typical for him, he’s complaining of vague symptoms that seem like nothing more than those of an older man who doesn’t take great care of himself feeling the effects of doing so for years on end.

 The resident responsible for his care goes through the history, and checks a blood pressure in the man’s right arm.